-Its undisturbed views of the Indian Ocean that can be enjoyed from the yoga pavilion is certainly sure to transport you away from the stressors of everyday life, to peace and serenity.
-Waking up to a morning stretch whilst simultaneously admiring the Indian Ocean on the sunrise side of the island is the perfect way to incorporate nature into the healing process.
+Its undisturbed views of the Indian Ocean, that can be enjoyed from the yoga pavilion, are certainly sure to transport you away from the stresses of everyday life, into peace and serenity.
+Waking up to a morning stretch, and admiring the Indian Ocean on the sunrise side of the island is the perfect way to incorporate nature into the healing process.

 Dusit Thani embraces wellness on a different kind of level than the other resorts that have been listed.
 Their main focus is on embarking on a sensory journey in their very own spa and garden.
 This 5-star resort located in the Baa Atoll invites its guests to choose from a variety of beauty treatments, body scrubs, body wraps and facials that uses the most natural of ingredients from seaweed to coconut milk to revitalise the skin.

 Located on Mudhdhoo Island and being the Maldives’ first and only UNESCO World Biosphere Reserve, this island paradise knows just how vital the natural elements are to its surroundings and brings them into the experience whenever possible.